4Op4s|5e

 About us

-The Friends Collaborative on Spirit and Psyche is a forum for experiential learning, dedicated intellectual curiosity and the soul work of healing and flourishing through Quaker teachings and the insights of Jungian depth psychology.
+FCRP Collaborative on Spirit & Psyche is a forum for experiential learning, dedicated intellectual curiosity, and the soul work of healing and flourishing by integrating Quaker teachings, the spirit of Carl Jung, and insights from other depth psychologies.

 Our Mission